-Note 7 - Risk Management
+Note 8 - Risk Management

 The Authority is a member of the Public Risk Innovation Solution and Management (PRISM), formerly known as County Supervisors Association of California Excess Insurance Authority, which covers general liability claims up to \$25,000,000.
 The Authority has a self-insured retention of \$100,000 per claim.
 Once the Authority's self-insured retention for claims is met, PRISM becomes responsible for payment of all claims up to the limit.
-The Authority has no deductible for workers compensation with the State Compensation Insurance Fund up to the statutory limits.
 There have been no significant reductions in insurance coverage from the previous year, nor have settled claims exceeded the Authority's insurance coverages in any of the past three years.